AndreasMadsen/immortal/README.md

 * **options:** this are extra options parsed to the monitor object.
 The default monitor takes only a `output` property.

+An very simple example using the build in monitor:

 ```JavaScript
 immortal.start('process.js', process.argv[0], {
   exec: process.execPath,